openstack/glance/doc/source/configuration/configuring.rst

 * ``/etc``

 The Glance API server configuration file should be named ``glance-api.conf``.
-Similarly, the Glance Registry server configuration file should be named ``glance-registry.conf``.
 There are many other configuration files also since Glance maintains a configuration file for each of its services.
 If you installed Glance via your operating system's package management system, it is likely that you will have sample configuration files installed in ``/etc/glance``.

 In addition, sample configuration files for each server application with detailed comments are available in the :ref:`Glance Sample Configuration